Here is an easy Crème de Cassis cocktail, somewhat inspired by Casablanca:

 Other Versions to Consider

 - The Kir Berrichon for example is served at Chateauroux in the Berry region of central France where I taught English for a year, and where Pierre Bernasse, co-owner of French Wine Explorers, is from.

 - It is made with red wine and crème de mure (blackberry liqueur).

-To recreate a Kir, the crème de cassis is added first.
-Then stir in the Chardonnay, as Canon Kir intended, and enjoy your cocktail.
-Better still, order some for friends.
+Next time you are at a bar, order some creme de cassis cocktails for friends.
 They may well be looking for a light, flavorful cocktail with a pedigree, and memories of the Resistance.
 Paul Henreid would approve!